Paternalism and Deliberation: An Experiment on Making Formal Rules: Experimental design

-The CA experiment consisted of two pages shown to respondents.\footnote{English-language instructions are available in Section \ref{undoinstruct} in the Appendix.} The first page explained the Chooser's decision using a simple visualization, elicited an injunctive norm, beliefs about the behavior of the \emph{average} Chooser and beliefs about their happiness.
-Because respondents are not easily incentivized through our survey platform, we elicited only unincentivized beliefs.
-CAs received standard survey incentives (akin to a flat fee).
+The CA experiment consisted of two survey pages.\footnote{English-language instructions are available in Section \ref{undoinstruct} of the Appendix.} The first page explained the Chooser's decision with a simple visualization and elicited an injunctive norm, beliefs about the behavior of the \emph{average} Chooser, and beliefs about Chooser happiness.
+CAs received standard NORC AmeriSpeak survey compensation (a flat participation fee determined by NORC); beliefs about Chooser behavior were not separately incentivized.
 Page 2 provided a treatment reminder and allowed CAs to make rules.
-CAs were told that to make no restrictions on the Chooser's behavior, they would have to enter “25,” the maximum number of boxes a Chooser can open.
-Beyond the treatment reminder, page 2 differed only for CAs in EndoDelay, as they could choose when the Chooser was to make their decision.
+CAs were told that to make no restrictions on the Chooser's behavior, they would have to enter ``25,'' the maximum number of boxes a Chooser can open.
+Beyond the treatment reminder, page 2 differed only for CAs in EndoDelay, who could also choose when the Chooser would decide.
 In all treatments except EndoDelay, four variables were elicited from CAs (injunctive norm, belief, happiness, cap).
 In EndoDelay, five were elicited (injunctive norm, belief, happiness, cap, when Chooser is to decide).
-This highlights the minimal nature of our otherwise exploratory experiment.